NBA Ticket Pricing Analysis

 Gametime:

 Most games were played at 7:00 local time.
-25 games were played earlier (21 of the 25 earlier games were played at 5:30).
-The earlier games had lower prices on average:
+25 games were played earlier (almost all at 5:30), and the earlier games had lower average ticket prices:

 Time of Purchase:

 Tickets are more expensive when purchased further out from games.
-There is a sharp drop off in the price of gameday tickets:
+There was a sharp decrease in the price of gameday tickets:

 Stadium Areas